 - Aliens.
 Several Marines have their vital signs monitors flatline when they're killed by xenomorphs.

 - Subverted in Apollo 13.
 The flight surgeon at the control room freaks out when the astronauts' monitors flatline, but they hear their voices through the radios fine, and the director assures him that the astronauts simply took their medical leads off.
 "A little medical mutiny" because they've been under a lot of stress and are tired of hearing the operators fuss about their heart rates.

-- Played straight and subverted multiple times in Young Doctors in Love.
+- Subverted multiple times in Young Doctors In Love.
 The best one is when the heroine flatlines, Downer Ending music and credits start, then she wakes up and one of the doctors finds the monitor got unplugged.

 - Housepets The Series has a false alarm variety.
 Peanut was in a coma after fending off a mad dog to save his family.
 The doctors are alerted to a Code Blue in his room, and they rush in...to find Grape hugging a miraculously-awaken Peanut.
 She hugged him so passionately, she dislodged his ECG leads.

 - The Moonstone Cup has Twilight's cardiac monitor do this.
 Because IT died, much to her chagrin ...

 - Regret by Krazykatqueen has this with a dying Renko after Yukari (once Maribel Hearn) tells her she was sorry for her absence.

 - In Kill la Kill AU, we have this with a mortally injured Ragyo, though we didn't really know if she died, as Amoridere wasn't sure what should come after that.
 It was later confirmed that she hadn't passed away.